 The non-appealing party (if any) may also choose to raise a new ground for appeal at this time.
 If so, that will be reviewed for standing by the Appeal Chair and either denied or approved.
-If approved, it will be forwarded to the party who initially requested an appeal, the Investigator(s) and/or original Decision-maker/Panel, as necessary, who will submit their responses in three (3) business days, which will be circulated for review and comment by all parties.
+If approved, it will be forwarded to the party who initially requested an appeal, the Investigator(s) and/or original Decision-maker/Panel, as necessary, who will submit their responses in five (5) business days, which will be circulated for review and comment by all parties.
 Neither party may submit any new requests for appeal after this time period.

-D. Appeal Determination.
-The Appeal Chair will collect any additional information needed and all documentation regarding the approved grounds and the subsequent responses, and the Appeal Decision-maker/Panel will render a decision in no more than five (5) business days, barring exigent circumstances.
+E. Appeal Determination.
+In most cases, appeals are confined to a review of the written documentation or record of the original determination or record of the original determination and pertinent documentation regarding the specific appeal grounds.
+The Appeal Chair will collect any additional information needed and all documentation regarding the approved grounds and the subsequent responses, and the Appeal Decision-maker/Panel will render a decision as soon as practicable, barring exigent circumstances.
 If an Appeal Panel is used, decisions are made by a majority vote, and all decisions apply the preponderance of the evidence standard.